-- f can be central in C and not have a high salient-statistical rating for C. For example, has a heart is a central feature of TIGERS.
-However, it does not have a high cue validity because so many non-tigers also have a heart, and it is not salient because, in the usual encounters, we cannot perceptually use it to pick out tigers. - f can have a high salient-statistical rating for C and yet not be central.
+• f can have a high salient-statistical rating for C and yet not be central.
 Striped is a salient and typical feature of tigers, quite useful to pick them out.
-However, it is unlikely to be highly central because most features of tigers do not depend on them being striped.
+However, it is unlikely to be highly central because most features of tigers do not depend on their being striped.

-Sloman, Love and Ahn (1998)'s foundational paper on conceptual centrality provides substantial evidence in support of this disassociation between ratings of centrality and of salient-statistical associations.
-Assume that features $f_1 cdots f_n$ are the constituents of C. Sloman et al. show that various measures of centrality correlate in their ordering of $f_1 cdots f_n$ , but do not correlate with any of the orderings determined by measures of either typicality, cue validity, saliency, or availability.
+Sloman, Love, and Ahn (1998)'s foundational paper on conceptual centrality provides substantial evidence in support of this disassociation between ratings of centrality and of salient-statistical associations.
+Assume that features $f_1 ldots f_n$ are the constituents of C. Sloman et al. show that various measures of centrality correlate in their ordering of $f_1 ldots f_n$, but do not correlate with any of the orderings determined by measures of either typicality, cue validity, saliency, or availability.
 Hence, even if f is associated with C in terms of salient-statistical associations, it does not follow that f is central for C; and even if f is central for C, it does not follow that f is a salient or typical feature of C.

-We can now illustrate why Leslie et al. (2015)'s brilliancegender stereotype should not be assumed to be solely encoded in patterns of salient-statistical associations.
-Given the lack of correlation just described, even if the brilliance-gender stereotype is not encoded in salient-statistical associations, it could still be encoded in dependency networks.
+We can now illustrate why Leslie et al. (2015)'s brilliance-gender stereotype should not be assumed to be solely encoded in patterns of salient-statistical associations.
+Given the lack of correlation just described, even if the brilliancegender stereotype is not encoded in salient-statistical associations, it could still be encoded in dependency networks.
 In principle, it is easy to see how this could happen.
-As target features, take hardworking and smart, and as target concepts, take FEMALE PROFESSOR and MALE PROFESSOR.
+As target features, take hardworking and smart, and as target concepts, take FEMALE and MALE PROFESSOR.
 Suppose hardworking and smart are judged to be equally distributed amongst female and male professors (cf. Study 1 below).
-This is compatible with hardworking being more central for FEMALE PROFESSOR than for MALE PROFESSOR.
-This could happen if the stereotypes have the following structure: the dependency of smart on hardworking is significantly stronger in FEMALE PROFESSOR than in MALE PROFESSOR (cf. Studies 2-3 below).
+This is compatible with hardworking being more central for FEMALE than for MALE PROFESSOR.
+This could happen if the stereotypes have the following structure: the dependency of smart on hardworking is significantly stronger in FEMALE than in MALE PROFESSOR (cf. Studies 2-3 below).
 Intuitively speaking, this would mean that even if female professors are thought to be, on average, as smart as their male colleagues, they are implicitly assumed to have had to work harder for that.
 This bias would have significant implications.
 For example, suppose Paul learns that Peter and Mary, both Professors, are not very hardworking.
-Since Paul also implicitly thinks that female professors' intelligence depends on them being hardworking, he might conclude that Mary is not that smart.
-At the same time, since Paul thinks that male professors' intelligence does not depend on being hardworking (e.g., because they tend to be innately smart), he is less likely to draw the same conclusion about Peter.
+Since Paul also implicitly thinks that female professors' intelligence depends on their being hardworking, he might conclude that Mary is not that smart.
+At the same time, since Paul thinks that male professors' intelligence does not depend on being hardworking (e.g., because they tend to be innately smart), he is less likely to draw the same conclusion about Peter.3